yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 IdO
 : Identifier Owner, the holder (current owner) of an identifier (e.g., a domain name) that needs to be delegated.
-Depending on the context, the term IdO may also used to designate the (profiled) ACME server deployed by the Identity holder.
+Depending on the context, the term IdO may also be used to designate the (profiled) ACME server deployed by the Identifier Owner or the ACME client used by the Identifier Owner to interact with the CA.

 NDC
 : Name Delegation Consumer, the entity to which the domain name is delegated for a limited time.
 This is a CDN in the primary use case (in fact, readers may note the symmetry of the two acronyms).
+Depending on the context, the term NDC may also be used to designate the (profiled) ACME client used by the Name Delegation Consumer.

 CDN
 : Content Delivery Network, a widely distributed network that